 Abstract.
 The combination of magnetic resonance with laser spectroscopy provides some interesting options for increasing the sensitivity and information content of magnetic resonance.
 This review covers the basic physics behind the relevant processes, such as angular momentum conservation during absorption and emission.
-This can be used to enhance the polarization of the spin system by orders of magnitude compared to thermal polarisation as well as for detection with sensitivities down to the

-5 level of individual spins.
+This can be used to enhance the polarization of the spin system by orders of magnitude compared to thermal polarization as well as for detection with sensitivities down to the level of individual spins.
 These fundamental principles have been used in many different fields.
-This review summarises some of the examples in different physical systems, including atomic and molecular systems, dielectric solids composed of rare earth and transition metal ions and semiconductors.1
+This review summarizes some of the examples in different physical systems, including atomic and molecular systems, dielectric solids composed of rare earth, and transition metal ions and semiconductors.

-1 Introduction and Overview
+1 Introduction and overview

-1.1 Sensitivity of Magnetic Resonance
+1.1 Sensitivity of magnetic resonance

-10 Magnetic resonance spectroscopy basically measures the interaction of electronic or nuclear angular momenta with each other and with external magnetic fields (Abragam, 1961).
-While the fundamental processes that occur during magnetic resonance have been understood for at least seventy years, the field has continued to expand in many directions, mostly due to the ever increasing possibilities to use spins as probes of their environment.
+Magnetic resonance spectroscopy basically measures the interaction of electronic or nuclear angular momenta with each other and with external magnetic fields (Abragam, 1961).
+While the fundamental processes that occur during magnetic resonance have been understood for at least 70 years, the field has continued to expand in many directions, mostly due to the ever increasing possibilities of using spins as probes of their environment.
 Today, the biggest remaining weakness of the technique is its relatively low sensitivity, compared, for example, to optical experiments.
-In the area where magnetic resonance spectroscopy 15 has become most popular, that of nuclear magnetic resonance (NMR) of liquids, the minimum number of spins that can be detected is of the order of 1017.
-In contrast to this, the ultimate sensitivity limit, i.e. spectroscopy of individual particles has
+In the area where magnetic resonance spectroscopy has become most popular, that of nuclear magnetic resonance (NMR) of liquids, the minimum number of spins that can be detected, is of the order of $10^{17}$ .
+In contrast to this, the ultimate sensitivity limit, i.e. spectroscopy of individual particles, was demonstrated for optical systems 4 decades ago (Neuhauser et al., 1980).

 Several issues contribute to this low sensitivity.
-The main reason is that the interaction energies are relatively small ($< 10^{-22}$ J), so that the corresponding frequencies are in the radio-frequency (RF) or microwave (MW) regime ($< 10^{11}$ Hz).
-The small interaction energy results, e.g., in small thermal population differences between the energy levels participating in a particular transition, which are determined by the Boltzmann factor $e^{-h\nu/k_BT}$.
-For optical transitions, where ν is of the order 10^{18} Hz, the population is almost completely confined to the ground state, as shown graphically in Figure 1.
-For RF transitions ($\nu < 10^9$ Hz), however, the populations are almost identical, with differences $< 10^{-4}$.
+The main reason is that the interaction energies are relatively small (< $10^{-22}$ J), so that the corresponding frequencies are in the radio-frequency (RF) or microwave (MW) regime (< $10^{11}$ Hz).
+The small interaction energy results e.g. in small thermal population differences between the energy levels participating in a particular transition, which are determined by the Boltzmann factor $e^{-h\nu/k{\rm B}T}$ .
+For optical transitions, where $\nu$ is of the order $10^{18}$ Hz, the population is almost completely confined to the ground state, as shown graphically in Fig. 1.
+For RF transitions ( $\nu < 10^9$ Hz), however, the populations are almost identical, with differences $< 10^{-4}$ .
 Similarly, the energy of an RF photon is, under typical conditions, well below the thermal noise level.
 This makes it very difficult to detect a single RF photon, in contrast to optical photons, which can be detected with efficiencies close to unity.